2026 United States House of Representatives elections in Louisiana: District 5

-The 5th district encompasses rural northeastern Louisiana, central Louisiana, as well as the northern part of Louisiana's Florida parishes in southeast Louisiana, taking in Monroe, Alexandria, Opelousas, Amite and Bogalusa, Louisiana.
+The 5th district encompasses rural northeastern Louisiana, central Louisiana, as well as the northern part of Louisiana's Florida parishes in southeast Louisiana, taking in Monroe, Amite and Bogalusa, Louisiana.
 The incumbent is Republican Julia Letlow, who was re-elected with 62.9% of the vote in 2024.
+On January 20, 2026, Letlow announced that she would run for the U.S. Senate in 2026.